-Rukwangali, the Bantu language centered primarily in Namibia, has this word for “tiptoeing across hot sand.”
+Rukwangali, a Bantu language centered primarily in Namibia, has this word for “tiptoeing across hot sand.”

 5. Mellifluous (English)

-The smooth, flowy “mellifluous” might have one of the most apt definitions of any English word: it means “a sound that is pleasing to hear.”
-Honorable mention to the similar words, “euphonic,” “symphonious,” and “sonorous.”
+The smooth, flowy “mellifluous” might have one of the most apt definitions of any English word: It means “a sound that is pleasing to hear.”
+Honorable mention to the similarly onomatopoeic words “euphonic,” “symphonious,” and “sonorous.”

 6. Nakakapagpabagabag (Tagalog)

-It’s the perfect word.
-It cures what it defines: It translates to “something that bothers you,” but try saying it and feeling anything but delighted after.
+Nakakapagpabagabag is the coolest word.
+It cures what it defines: It translates to “something that creates anxiety or uneasiness,” but there’s no way anyone can try saying it without feeling anything but delight and amusement afterward.

 7. Kæreste (Danish)